 I started with a just a couple little divisions from another gardener, and now I have five (soon to be seven) giant bushy plants filled with big stalks ready for all our favorite rhubarb recipes, and for sharing with other gardeners!

-(If you don’t want to grow it yourself, one of your neighbors likely has enough rhubarb to spare for a crisp.
-Not everyone goes as nuts over rhubarb as I do.)
+If you don’t want to grow it yourself, one of your neighbors likely has enough rhubarb to spare for a crisp.
+Not everyone goes as nuts over rhubarb as I do.
+Yet.

 Here is a great guide to growing and harvesting rhubarb from An Oregon Cottage.
-I’ve been told if you keep picking it all summer, it won’t get tough.
+If you keep picking it all summer, it shouldn’t get tough.
 Test out what you’ve got if you’re over a month into summer weather and your plant hasn’t been picked consistently.

 Note that if you’re dealing with a shadier garden, rhubarb is one of the 40+ vegetables that grow in shade!

-Want to try some luscious rhubarb treats?
-Here are just a few ideas and rhubarb recipes to get you started.
+Ready to dive into some luscious rhubarb treats?
+Here are some awesome rhubarb recipes to get you started!